No Deal Brexit Government advice: copyright

 Currently, businesses in European Economic Area (EEA) member states (such as the UK) are eligible for database rights in each member state (broadly, these rights do not arise in relation to databases created by non-EEA businesses).

-On the UK’s departure from the EEA, database rights currently in existence will continue to exist in the UK but only UK citizens, residents and businesses will be eligible for new database rights.
+On the UK’s departure from the EEA, database rights currently in existence will continue to exist in the UK but only UK citizens, residents and businesses will be eligible for new database rights in the UK.
 Similarly EEA member states will be under no obligation to recognise existing or grant new database rights to UK businesses in those member states.
 In light of this the UK government recommends reviewing existing licensing arrangements and, where possible, imposing licensing terms which mitigate this potential loss of rights.

 Portability of online content service

 At present, UK consumers can access their online content services (for example, Netflix) when they temporarily travel to another EU member state.
 The same is true for EU customers temporarily visiting the UK.
-Int he event of a no deal Brexit, portability of online content services between the UK and EU will cease when the UK leaves the EU.
+In the event of a no deal Brexit, portability of online content services between the UK and EU will cease when the UK leaves the EU.
 Consequently UK customers visiting the EU and EU customers visiting the UK may see restrictions to the content ordinarily available to them when in their home state.

 Country-of-origin principle for copyright clearance in satellite broadcasting